vatpac-technology/sops/docs/enroute/melbourne/HYD.md

 As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.

 ### HYD Internal
-Changes to CFL are permitted up to the boundary from GVE, CRS and HYD to PIY.
+Changes to CFL are permitted up to the boundary from DAL, CRS and HYD to PIY.

 All else is Voiceless, no changes to route or CFL within **20nm** (reduced from 50nm) to boundary.